 Chicken is significantly higher in fats when compared to turkey, unlike with protein.
 13.6g of fats can be found in a 100g serving of chicken, while the same serving size of turkey meat contains only 7.39g of fats.

 While being significantly higher in fats overall, chicken meat is only slightly richer when comparing polyunsaturated fatty acid content.
 Chicken meat provides more than two times more monounsaturated fatty acids.

 As expected, turkey meat is lower in saturated fat content.

 Both chicken and turkey are high in cholesterol.
 However, despite being higher in fats, chicken is lower in cholesterol.
 The same 100g serving of turkey provides 109g of cholesterol, while chicken contains 88g of cholesterol.

-It is important to note that removing the skin before eating chicken or turkey, significantly reduces fat content intake.
+It is important to note that removing the skin before eating chicken or turkey reduces fat content intake significantly.
 However, according to the Harvard School of Public Health, most of the fat found in chicken skin is healthy, unsaturated fat (10).

 Like most meat, turkey and chicken do not contain notable amounts of carbohydrates.

-Chicken contains 0.06g of carbohydrates, whilst turkey has no carbohydrates at all.
+Chicken contains 0.06g of carbohydrates, while turkey has no carbohydrates at all.

-Meat is a great source of a good many vitamins, especially the B complex vitamins.
+Meat is an excellent source of a good many vitamins, especially the B complex vitamins.